ronancpl/HeavenMS/README.txt

 Alternatively, there is available the No-Damage Cap version of the MapleStory client.
 Just extract and use the "localhost.exe" from the one package with the given name.

+Important: should the client being refused to connect to the game server, it may be because firewall issues.
+Head to the end of this file to proceed to enabling this connection with the computer's firewall.
+Alternatively, one can deactivate the firewall and try opening the client again.

 ---- Important note about CLIENT EDITING ----

 DO NOT USE the server's XMLs for reimporting into the client's WZ, it WILL generate some kind of bugs afterwards.